zachlp2016/little_shop/stories.md

 And I see a flash message that indicates I am logged out Any items I had in my shopping cart are deleted
 ```

+---

+## Merchant Dashboard
+This is the landing page when a merchant logs in.
+Here, they will see their contact information
+(but cannot change it), some statistics, and a list of pending orders that require the merchant's
+attention.
+### Admins can act on behalf of merchants
+Admin users will see more information on the "/merchants" route that all users
+see.
+For example, on this page, an admin user can navigate to each merchant's
+dashboard under a route like "/admin/merchants/7".
+This will allow the admin to
+perform every action that the merchant themselves can perform.
+Admin users can
+also "downgrade" a merchant account to become a user account.

 ```
 [ ] done